 First, borrowing makes the government look more efficient than it is.
 What if Congress and the president had to tax the populace for the entire amount of the federal budget?
-The budget is $4.447 trillion, how would Americans feel about that tax burden.
-Government spending might come under scrutiny as never before, and that might prompt a radical reevaluation of the government’s role.
+The budget is $4.447 trillion; how would Americans feel about that tax burden?
+Government spending might come under scrutiny as never before, prompting a radical reevaluation of the government’s role.

-Second, borrowing mortgages the future of all Americans, those living and those yet to be born.
-The unborn have had no vote or say in the tax burden they will be facing.
-They start out in the hole.
+Second, borrowing mortgages is the future of all Americans, those living and those yet to be born.
+The unborn have no vote or say in the tax burden they will face.
+They start in the hole.

-Third, the taxpayers share of our government’s failure to balance the budget is currently $67, 000 for each many, women and child in America.
+Third, the taxpayer’s share of our government’s failure to balance the budget is currently $67 000 for each many, woman and child in America.
 And the debt is sure to increase.
-Imagine the debt at $30 trillion? $50 trillion?
+Imagine the deficit at $30 trillion. $50 trillion?
 How much more liability can we put on the backs of future generations?

-It’s time for our government to stop borrowing, to stop mortgaging our future.
-The same government that owes more than it can pay has mortgaged all our children’s, and grandchildren’s future knows more about financial advice than we professionals who provide it for a living.
+It’s time for our government to stop borrowing and mortgaging our future.
+The same government that owes more than it can pay has mortgaged all our children’s and grandchildren’s futures and knows more about financial advice than we professionals who provide it for a living.

-I for one am well beyond disgusted with Congress and all the bureaucrats who feed at the trough.
+I, for one, am beyond disgusted with Congress and all the bureaucrats who feed at the trough.